ERGO-Code/HiGHS/docs/src/guide/further.md

 Multi-objective optimization in HiGHS is defined by the following methods

-- [passLinearObjectives](@ref Multi-objective-optimization] - Pass multiple linear objectives as their number `num_linear_objective` and pointer to a vector of `HighsLinearObjective` instances, overwriting any previous linear objectives
 - [addLinearObjective](@ref Multi-objective-optimization] - Add a single `HighsLinearObjective` instance to any already stored in HiGHS
 - [clearLinearObjectives](@ref Multi-objective-optimization] - Clears any linear objectives stored in HiGHS